David Duke: Stormfront

 In 1995, Don Black and Chloê Hardin, Duke's ex-wife, began a bulletin board system (BBS) called Stormfront.
-The website has become a prominent online forum for white nationalism, white separatism, Holocaust denial, neo-Nazism, hate speech and racism.
-Duke is an active user of Stormfront, where he posts articles from his own website and polls forum members for opinions and questions.
-Duke has worked with Don Black on numerous occasions, including on Operation Red Dog (the attempted overthrowing of Dominica's government) in 1980.
+The website has become a prominent online forum for white nationalism, white separatism, Holocaust denial, neo-Nazism, hate speech, and racism.
+Duke is an active user of Stormfront, where he posts articles from his website and polls forum members for opinions and questions.
+He has worked with Black on numerous occasions, including on Operation Red Dog (the attempted overthrowing of Dominica's government) in 1980.
 Duke continued to be involved with the website's radio station in 2019.

 British National Party

 In 2000, Nick Griffin (then leader of the British National Party in the United Kingdom) met with Duke at a seminar with the American Friends of the British National Party.
-Griffin said:
+Griffin said: "instead of talking about racial purity, we talk about identity ... that means basically to use the saleable words, as I say, freedom, security, identity, democracy.
+Nobody can criticize them.
+Nobody can come at you and attack you on those ideas.
+They are saleable."

-This was widely reported in the media of the United Kingdom, as well as the meeting between Duke and Griffin, following electoral successes made by the party in 2009.
+This was widely reported in the media of the United Kingdom, as was the meeting between Duke and Griffin, following the party's electoral successes in 2009.

 Alt-right

-Duke has written in praise of the alt-right, describing one broadcast as "fun and interesting" and another as "this great show".
+Duke has written in praise of the alt-right, calling one broadcast "fun and interesting" and another a "great show".
 People for the American Way reported Duke championing the alt-right.
 Duke described them as "our people" when describing their role in Donald Trump's election as president.

-There are also claims that while he is not an active member of the alt-right, he is an inspiration for the movement.
-The International Business Times described Duke as having "'Zieg-heiling acolytes in the so-called 'alt-right'".
+There are also claims that while he is not an active member of the alt-right, Duke is an inspiration for the movement.
+The International Business Times wrote that he had "'sieg-heiling acolytes in the so-called 'alt-right'".
 The Forward has said that Duke "paved the way" for the alt-right movement.